mavericks-db/mavericks-db/README.md

 <p align="center">A self-taught software developer from 🇵🇭 <b> Manila, Philippines</b>, currently based in 🇺🇿 <b> Fergana, Uzbekistan</b>. </p>

-<p align="center">I spend most of my time learning how to code by watching tutorials and reading contents about HTML, CSS, and JavaScript.
+<p align="center">I spend most of my time learning how to code by watching tutorials and reading material contents about HTML, CSS, and JavaScript.
 I started my coding journey end of January 2022.
 I was accepted as a full-time Microverse student mid of March 2022.</p>

-<p align="center"> My most used line of code is `git commit -m "initial commit"` 👨‍💻</p>
+<p align="center"> My most used line of code is `git commit -m "Add .gitignore file"` 👨‍💻</p>

 <h3 align="center">
 ℹ️ You can reach me at : ⬇️